GUIDANCE UPDATED NOVEMBER 19

 ‘GP registrars must be aware at all times of their level of clinical competence, and have professional responsibility for seeking advice and clinical supervision when required.
 It is the responsibility of the GP Registrar to seek appropriate help with the management of any case which has caused concern, and the GP Registrar should only proceed to take clinical responsibility having received satisfactory advice to cover all areas of concern.
 Should the GP Registrar not feel competent to take clinical responsibility, it is the responsibility of the OOH organisation and the clinical supervisor to make alternative arrangements for management of that particular patient.’

 ‘GP Registrars must be insured with a Medical Defence Organisation (a condition of training as a GP Registrar), which will provide indemnity in the event of a clinical error during the management of a patient.
 The GP Registrar must liaise with the clinical supervisor at the start of each shift and is responsible for ascertaining how the working and supervisory arrangements of the shift will occur, and when and how the feedback will be arranged.’

-The recording sheet for OOH shifts and traffic light system which needs to be signed by the supervising clinician covering you and scanned onto your eportfolio can be found through the link below:
+The recording sheet for OOH shifts which needs to be signed by the supervising clinician covering you and scanned onto your eportfolio can be found through the link below: